Utah campus where Charlie Kirk was shot provided less security than other venues as he toured nation

 The organization said last week that Kirk had received “thousands” of threats but “always prioritized reaching as many young Americans as possible over his own personal safety.”

 Brook reported from New Orleans and Lauer from Philadelphia.
-Associated Press journalists Jim Mustian and Jake Offenhartz in New York and Ed White in Detroit contributed.
+Associated Press journalists Jim Mustian and Jake Offenhartz in New York, Hannah Schoenbaum in Salt Lake City and Ed White in Detroit contributed reporting.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.